 |IN_DIGITAL||Digital input, is On when the corresponding input is at high voltage level (open), and Off when the corresponding input is at GND (shorted).|

-Also, one or more of the 4 input wires can be configured as analog inputs, 0-3V range: a solder jumper in the PCB must be opened by cutter to disable the internal pullup resistor.
-Also, external resistive divider should be added to measure higher voltages, so the voltage at the input is less equal than 3V.
+Also, one or more of the 4 input wires can be configured as analog inputs, 0-3V range: a solder jumper in the PCB must be opened (by cutter) to disable the internal pullup resistor.
+Also, external resistive divider should be added to measure higher voltages, so the voltage at the input terminal block must be less or equal than 3V.

-On DomBus12 it's possible to use IO7-IO9 ports as analog inputs.
-Also, it's possible to use IO1-IO4 ports as analog inputs, but in this case it's needed to open, using a cutter, the corresponding PCB jumper PU1-PU4 (that internally connect the input line with a 10k pullup resistor): for example, to use IO1 as analog input, the PU1 PCB jumper must be open.
+On DomBus12 it's possible to use IO7, IO8 and IO9 ports as analog inputs.
+Also, it's possible to use IO1, IO2, IO3, IO4 ports as analog inputs, but in this case it's needed to open, using a cutter, the corresponding PCB jumper PU1-PU4 (that internally connect the input line with a 10k pullup resistor): for example, to use IO1 as analog input, the PU1 PCB jumper must be open.
 Analog voltage must not exceed the 0-3V range: if voltage range is higher, a resistive divider must be applied externally.

 On DomBus23 only IO1 and IO2 ports can be configured as analog inputs: only 0-3V range is supported, and a resistive divider must be externally connected to measure higher voltages.